dortania/oc-laptop-guide-legacy/prepare-install-macos/preparing-the-usb-media.md

 ### Create the Target Partition

-To start, we need to prepare the target partitions where CLOVER \(the boot manager, down bellow\) and macOS Installer will be copied to.
+To start, we need to prepare the target partitions where OpenCore \(the boot manager, down bellow\) and macOS Installer will be copied to.

 * Plug the USB stick into your computer, and open **Disk Utility**.
 * In Disk Utility, select **View** and then **Show All Devices**.